8-channel sound spatialisation by beepblip

 During the preparation of the project, we visited an anechoic chamber and an underground cave to experiment with how silence affects our listening.
 We concluded that silence is not the absence of sound but is the sound we have learned to ignore; it is a sound that is either too monotonous and stretched or constantly present as a low-frequency murmur of a city or a high-frequency pitch of fluids in the body.
 Silence is about listening to small and insignificant sounds.
 It can be loud just as noise can be quiet.
 It differs from noise in that it does not paralyze the body but includes it in its production similarly to an anechoic chamber.

-Special thanks: Luka Prinčič, Uroš Veber (Projekt Atol Institute), prof. Samo Beguš (Faculty of Electrical Engineering, University of Ljubljana), Raviv Ganchrow and Technical University Delft, Brane Čuk (Kostanjeviška Cave), Adrijan Praznik, Jasna Jernejšek, Miha Colner, Matija Drobne, Aleš Hieng – Zergon.
+Special thanks: Luka Prinčič, Uroš Veber (Projekt Atol Institute), prof. Samo Beguš (Faculty of Electrical Engineering, University of Ljubljana), Raviv Ganchrow and Technical University Delft, Brane Čuk (Kostanjeviška Cave), Adrijan Praznik, Jasna Jernejšek, Miha Colner (photos & production), Matija Drobne, Aleš Hieng – Zergon.

 Production: Zavod Sektor in collaboration with Cirkulacija 2, Ljubljana.

-The project is supported by City of Ljubljana – Department for Culture.
+The project is supported by the City of Ljubljana – Department for Culture.

 About the artists